 In 2013, Mr. Forman was named Ernst & Young Entrepreneur of the Year® for the Greater Philadelphia region and Franklin Square ranked 13th on the Forbes list of America’s Most Promising Companies.

 Mr. Forman received his BA from the University of Rhode Island where he graduated summa cum laude and was elected Phi Beta Kappa.
 He received his JD from Rutgers School of Law.

 Mr. Forman is married and lives with his wife and three daughters in Center City, Philadelphia.

-Ms. Higgins received a Bachelor of Arts from Harvard University and a Masters in Business Administration with a Major in Finance from the Wharton School of the University of Pennsylvania.
-Ms. Higgins currently serves on the Board of Trustees of The Episcopal Academy.
+Ms. Higgins received a Bachelor of Arts from Harvard University and holds a Masters in Business Administration from the Wharton School of the University of Pennsylvania.
+In addition to the Vetri Community Partnership, she serves on the Board of Trustees of The Episcopal Academy and Horizons at EA.